ajinkyajayawant/Programming-Experiments/Emacs/emacs_useful_commands.md

 * Open a new frame: `C-x 5 2`
 * Close the current frame: `C-x 5 0`
 * (Frames are the gui windows in emacs)
-* It makes sense to have split window inside a tab so we can have different locations views of the same file.
 * It makes sense to have different contexts in different frames.
 Like programming related stuff in a frame.
 Text notes in one frame.
 And so on.
 * Reload config file `M-x load-file`
-* If the tabbar crashes or disappears just enable it from `Options->Show/Hide->Tab Bar`
-* Switch to a different tab: `M-x tab-bar-switch-to-tab`
 * To close an emacs window opened by clicking, `C-x C-c`.
 To close a frame from opened from inside emacs `C-x 5 0`.
 * To see what all operations were done say after a file locally changed and emacs tried to revert, check out the Messages buffer. *Messages* buffer is also useful in general for installation and command logs.
 * Convert region to lowercase: `M-x downcase-region`